Tineco A11 Review

 One of my pet peeves with the A10 is the absence of a locking mechanism for suction-only tools.

-Attachments such as the crevice and combination tool do not have a quick-release latch.
+Attachments like the crevice and combination tool do not have a quick-release latch.

-Tineco addressed this issue by adding this in all the tools for the A11.
+Tineco addressed this issue by adding this to all the tools for the A11.

 Charging dock

-The A10 did not have a charging dock but tool storage to fit most of the tools and the vacuum.
-Since it only had one battery, it only came with a plug to charge the vacuum.
+The A10 did not have a charging dock but tool storage to fit most tools and the vacuum.
+Since it only had one battery, it only had a plug to charge the vacuum.

 With the A11, things are different; this variant comes with the dual charging dock that can charge two batteries simultaneously.
 It also has slots to store three suction-only attachments.

-One downside to the dock is the need to drill holes on the wall, which is purely subjective, in my opinion.
+One downside to the dock is the need to drill holes in the wall, which is purely subjective, in my opinion.

 How much power does the Tineco A11 have?